Store

 • Personality test.

-2. Conducting interviews with young people and their parents
+2. Knowing how to conduct interviews with the young person and their parents :

-• The interview to discover and get to know the young person and his/her parents (questions to ask, topics to discuss, elements of understanding, etc.),
+• The initial meeting to get to know the young person and their parents (questions to ask, topics to discuss, key points to understand, etc.),

 • The case of young people failing at school, experiencing psychological difficulties or in conflict with their parents,

-• The case of academic demotivation: how to remotivate a young person in a situation of academic demotivation and disengagement,
+• The issue of academic demotivation: how to re-engage a young person who is demotivated and disengaged from school,

 • The case of school failure: how to give young people and their parents the keys to understanding and taking action to get back on the road to academic success.